 The point of venturing further away is not to just get as far out as possible but to access more remote reefs that “may” contain wildlife not found closer to shore.
 Larger pelagic species such as Tuna and Trevally, along with eagle rays.
 Only head for a reef if you know it’s there, there is little point swimming endlessly over empty sand unless you know there is a destination.
 These can easily be spotted on Google Maps and confirmed by seeing a dark patch in the water from shore.

-The desire to explore can be strong but it not always the most productive and often the riskiest.
+The desire to explore can be strong but it is not always the most productive and often the riskiest.
 We tend to prefer to follow walls and rocky outcrops as they head out into the deep.
-These often provide the best life and give the protection from chop and the comfort of still being close to shore.
+These often provide the best life and gives protection from chop and the comfort of still being close to shore.
 Being away from beaches also means the water is not colored by the sand.

 Conditions are on the whole fantastic.
 There is invariably somewhere on each island you can hit the water every day.
 If your current location is wild and wavy, just a short drive somewhere can yield flat calm results.